Account Information page

 5. On the General tab, configure the settings for the Account Information page as described below:

-3. Icon - Specifies the image that will be displayed next to the layout block title.
+2. Icon - Specifies the image that will be displayed next to the layout block title.

-5. Hide element - This setting hides the layout block from the dashboard or detail page.
+4. Hide element - This setting hides the layout block from the home or detail page.
 It can be configured per member group.
 In the layout block page settings, on the General tab, in the Hide element setting, select one or several member groups, for which this layout block will be hidden.
 Alternatively, you can select the ~All~ check box to hide it for all member groups (without the necessity to select every member group's check box) or select the Hide element check box to have all member groups selected at once.

-7. Border color - Specifies the color of the border of this layout block's UI element on the page.
+2. Border color - Specifies the color of the border of this layout block's UI element on the page.

-8. Background image - Specifies the image that will be used as background for the layout block.
+3. Background image - Specifies the image that will be used as background for the layout block.

 6. On the Layout settings tab, configure the layout settings as described below.